ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

     $ ./setup.sh

-This will do the following:
+The setup script does the following:

 #.
 Template a ``docker-compose.yml`` for the project.
 #.
 Generate a private key and self-signed certificate for Vault.